aecon/img3D/README.md

 An international collaboration aiming to develop a new protein-based delivery system to the central nervous system of the brain.
 3D images of whole mouse-brain scans were used to detect the bio-distribution of the delivery system, using light-sheet microscopy.
 Image processing was performed using a custom pipeline utilizing [img3D](https://github.com/aecon/img3D) modules.
-The pipeline will be published together with the corresponding publication.
+* Paper currently under review in Cell.
+The pipeline will be published together with the corresponding publication.*

 <IMG SRC="graphics/brains3D.jpg" ALIGN="center"/>